dnd-kit/docs/api-documentation/context-provider/README.md

 ### Autoscroll

-Use the optional `autoScroll` boolean prop to temporarily or permanently disable auto-scrolling for all sensors used within this `DndContext`.
+Use the optional `autoScroll` prop to temporarily or permanently disable auto-scrolling for all sensors used within this `DndContext`.

 Auto-scrolling may also be disabled on an individual sensor basis using the static property `autoScrollEnabled` of the sensor.
 For example, the [Keyboard sensor](../sensors/keyboard.md) manages scrolling internally, and therefore has the static property `autoScrollEnabled` set to `false`.